filecoin-project/filecoin-docs/content/en/storage-provider/skills/sales/index.md

 Running a storage provider business is not just about having technical expertise and providing storage services.
 It is also about building and maintaining relationships with clients, negotiating contracts, and managing finances effectively.
 A storage provider must be able to communicate the value of their services to potential clients, as well as ensure that current clients are satisfied and receive the support they need.

 **Sales skills** are important for storage providers to differentiate themselves from the competition, market their services effectively, and attract new customers.
-This requires an understanding of the market, the needs of potential clients, and how to tailor their services to meet those needs. storage providers should also be able to identify opportunities for growth and expansion, and have a strategy in place for pursuing those opportunities.
+This requires an understanding of the market, the needs of potential clients, and how to tailor their services to meet those needs.
+Storage providers should also be able to identify opportunities for growth and expansion, and have a strategy in place for pursuing those opportunities.

 In addition to sales skills, financial management skills are also crucial for running a successful storage provider business.
 This includes budgeting, forecasting, and managing cash flow effectively.
 It is important for storage providers to understand the costs associated with providing their services, and to price their services appropriately in order to generate revenue and cover their expenses.